Television content rating system: France

 There initially was no ratings system for French television.
 In March 1961, following the broadcast of a film where a female nude was briefly visible, the "white square" was introduced.
 A white square, replaced by a white rectangle in 1964, was displayed in the corner of the screen.
 An off-screen voice warned at the beginning of the programme that it was unsuitable for all audiences.
-This system continued until 1996 when the Conseil supérieur de l'audiovisuel replaced it with a system of five pictograms, indicating the suitability of the program.
+This system continued until 1996 when the Conseil supérieur de l'audiovisuel replaced it with a system of five pictograms, indicating the suitability of the programme.
 This system was replaced by the current system on 18 November 2002.